 The standard measure for brewing coffee of proper strength is 2 level tablespoons per 6-ounce cup or about 2 3/4 tablespoons per 8-ounce cup.
 Tricks like using less coffee and hotter water to extract more cups per pound tend to make for bitter brews.

 Water that is too hot will extract compounds in the coffee that are bitter rather than pleasant.
-The proper brewing temperature is 200°F, or about 45 seconds off a full boil.
-(Most good coffeemakers regulate this automatically.)
+The proper water temperature for brewing is 200°F, or about 45 seconds off a full boil.
+(Most good coffee makers regulate this automatically.)
 Once brewed, don't expect coffee to hold its best flavors for long.
 Reheating, boiling or prolonged holding on a warming platform will turn even the best coffee bitter and foul-tasting.

 Clean storage containers and grinders every few weeks to remove any oily buildup.
-At least monthly, run a strong solution of vinegar or specialty coffee-equipment cleaner (e.g., Urnex) through your coffeemaker to dissolve away any mineral deposits.
+At least monthly, run a strong solution of vinegar or specialty coffee-equipment cleaner like Urnex through your coffee maker to dissolve away any mineral deposits.
 Rinse thoroughly before reuse.